Our Team

 Dr Sarah Grant, MbChb, DCH, FRNZGP

 Sarah grew up in Oamaru and completed her medical training in Dunedin at the University of Otago.
-She did her first year of work in Townsville, Australia, followed by working in Christchurch as a house officer and medical registrar interspersed with some periods of travelling.
-After completing a cycle touring trip through Europe, she returned to start her general practice training in Blenheim.
+She did her first year of work in Townsville, Australia, followed by working in Christchurch and Blenheim, interspersed with periods of travel.

 Practice Nurses